POVERTY ALLEVIATION PROGRAM

 - Low-income people receive personalized support from community volunteers, increase their ability to access community resources and opportunities, and develop hope for their futures; while

-- Community volunteers (Allies) learn what it takes for people to leave poverty permanently.
+- Community volunteers (Accountability Partners) learn what it takes for people to leave poverty permanently.

 The guiding principles of the program are: